eleanorfrajka/ifmeo/content/publication/jackson-etal-2022/index.md

 projects: []
 image:
   caption: "Reconstructed Atlantic Meridional Overturning Circulation (AMOC) in
-    the subpolar North Atlantic (left): AMOC from observations along the Portugal-Greenland A25-OVIDE  (panel a); AMOC from observations at 45°N (panel b); implied overturning in density space from observed surface fluxes (panel c); AMOC at 50° N from an ensemble mean of ocean reanalyses (black) and GloSea5 reanalysis (green) (panel d); and AMOC at 50°N from forced models participating in OMIP  (panel e).
-Reconstructed AMOC in the subtropical North Atlantic (right): AMOC at 26.5°N from the RAPID array (panel f); AMOC from observations at 26.5°N (panel g); AMOC from observations at 41° N (panel h); as in panel d but for the AMOC at 26.5°N (panel i); and as in panel e but for the AMOC at 26.5°N (panel j).
-AMOC is either the maximum of the overturning in density space (AMOCd; blue, right axis) or the maximum in depth space (AMOCz; black, left axis).
-Dashed lines indicate those timeseries wherein the wind-driven Ekman component is excluded.
-Shading indicates observational uncertainties for panels b, c and h, or twice the ensemble standard deviation for panels d, e, i and j. "
+    the subpolar North Atlantic.
+Dashed lines
+    indicate those timeseries wherein the wind-driven Ekman component is excluded.
+Shading indicates observational uncertainties (b, c and h), or twice the ensemble standard deviation (d, e, i and j). "
   focal_point: TopLeft
-  preview_only: true
+  preview_only: false
   filename: featured.jpg
 summary: A synthesis of the known AMOC variabiltiiy since 1980, from models, reanalysis, observations and proxies - in the subtropical and subpolar North